-Our first Celebration of Life for John “Pete” Peters will take place up here at Mlaker Funeral Home in Cook, MN on Saturday, January 5, 2013 at 2pm, with Reverend Art Dale officiating.
+Our first Celebration of Life for John “Pete” Peters took place up here at Mlaker Funeral Home in Cook, MN on Saturday, January 5, 2013 at 2pm, with Reverend Art Dale officiating.

-There will also be a gathering of family and friends an hour before the service.
-Military rites will be accorded by the combined honor guards of the Cook Veteran of Foreign Wars Post #1757 and the Orr American Legion Post #480.
+There was also a gathering of family and friends an hour before the service.
+Military rites were performed accorded by the combined honor guards of the Cook Veteran of Foreign Wars Post #1757 and the Orr American Legion Post #480.

-Then following the memorial will be a reception/send-off/party at the VFW, as John requested.
+Then following the memorial was a reception/send-off/party at the VFW, as John requested.
 He was adamant that we celebrate and remember fondly his life here on earth.
-He had a real lust for life and lived his the way he wanted and enjoyed almost every minute to the fullest!
+He had a real lust for life and lived the way he wanted and enjoyed almost every minute to the fullest!

-On Saturday, January 12, 2013 at 1 p.m. we will hold a second memorial in Lake City for his family and friends that couldn’t make it up here.
+On Saturday, January 12, 2013 at 1 p.m. we held a second memorial in Lake City for his family and friends that couldn’t make it up here.

-This Celebration of Life will be at the VFW Post #8729 with the Acting Chaplin Howard Horen officiating, with reception/send-off/party following that service also.
+This Celebration of Life was at the VFW Post #8729 with the Acting Chaplin Howard Horen officiating, with reception/send-off/party following that service also.

-Military rites will be accorded by the honor guards of Veterans of Foreign Wars Post #8729.
+Military rites were accorded by the honor guards of Veterans of Foreign Wars Post #8729.

-Honorary pallbearers are Bruce Barnum, Irv Dick, Matt Russell, Sam Russell (deceased), Rodger Benson, Bob Kirtz (deceased), Don VanSchaick, Dale Larson, Jerry Northrup, Bill Bullard, Jack Kosciolek, Ron Fisher, and Ron Johnson.
+Honorary pallbearers were Bruce Barnum, Irv Dick, Matt Russell, Sam Russell (deceased), Rodger Benson, Bob Kirtz (deceased), Don VanSchaick, Dale Larson, Jerry Northrup, Bill Bullard, Jack Kosciolek, Ron Fisher, and Ron Johnson.